Interactive Question Answering Systems: Literature Review: Question Answering Approaches

-\item[User Experience, Trust, and Transparency (UTTP).]
+\begin{description} \item[System Performances (SP).]
+Starting from other state-of-the-art systems, new approaches are continually proposed in order to design QASs with improved effectiveness.
+To this purpose, extensive offline experiments are usually carried out on several public datasets. \item[User Experience, Trust, and Transparency (UTTP).]
 QASs aiming to solve this goal are designed to engage users in a more compliant way.
 Three main aspects are usually evaluated regarding users relationship with the system, that is \textit{user experience}, \textit{trustworthiness}, and \textit{transparency}.
 Whether the first one deals with \textit{satisfaction} and \textit{usability}, the \textit{trustworthiness} is more oriented to measure user expectations about results returned by the system, that is how users trust system functionalities~\cite{qac65}.
 The \textit{transparency} instead, evaluates the interpretability and comprehensibility of system processes~\cite{nothdurft2016justification}. \item[Usability and Interaction Analysis (UIA).]
-This challenge does not need any kind of new QASs implementation.
-In fact, its scope is to analyze the usage of already existing QASs or users behaviours towards interacting with them.
-Thus, statistical analysis are always provided and discussed for this goal~\cite{bqa30}. \item[Specific Domain-Dependent Task (SDDT).]
+This challenge does not need any kind of new QAS implementation.
+In fact, its scope is to analyze the usage of already existing QASs or users' behaviours towards interacting with them.
+Thus, statistical analysis is always provided and discussed for this goal~\cite{bqa30}. \item[Specific Domain-Dependent Task (SDDT).]
 Most of papers challenging this task design a complete QA environment aiming to solve a specific issue.
-The proposed system usually drives users to execute domain dependent processes or tasks in a easier way.
+The proposed system usually drives users to execute domain-dependent processes or tasks in an easier way.
 As a consequence, these solutions strictly fit the problem for which they are designed and tested.
 Thus, they are not thought to be generalized.
-This kind of publications often lacks comparisons with other state-of-the-art models~\cite{inli25}. \end{description}
+This kind of \updated{publication} often lacks comparisons with other state-of-the-art models~\cite{inli25}. \end{description}